pranshugaba/hugo-website/content/posts/moving-back-to-hugo/index.md

 featured: false
 ---

-Not more than 2 weeks ago, I migrated my site from Hugo to Nuxt, and I had [written a post]({{< ref "../moving-from-hugo-to-nuxt" >}}) describing why I chose to do so.
+Not more than 2 months ago, I had migrated my site from Hugo to Nuxt, and I had [written a post]({{< ref "../moving-from-hugo-to-nuxt" >}}) describing why I chose to do so.
+Now I am back to Hugo.